-According to a study conducted in 2009, the average time spent per day by employees being interrupted and trying to refocus is 2.1 hours.
+According to a study, the average time spent per day by employees being interrupted and trying to refocus is 2.1 hours.
 Interruptions at the workplace is estimated to cost businesses in the U.S. over half a trillion dollars each year!*

 While interruptions at the workplace are inevitable, it doesn’t mean that they cannot be minimized or reduced.

 Below are what I consider to be the top ten strategies for managing (and reducing) the amount of interruptions at the workplace.

 Strategy #1: Evaluate (and change) your physical workspace.

 One of the biggest eye-openers for me in managing my own workplace interruptions was an evaluation of my workspace, including how the furniture is arranged in my work area so seeing and hearing others is minimized.

 It is pretty obvious why workers in co-habited workspace (such as cubicles or open work areas) would tend to have more interruptions than individuals who have their own office.
 If you have your own office, great!
 Your interruptions should already be minimized.
 One thing you might need to do to minimize interruptions even further is shut your office door to avoid interruptions.

 I also found that having my computer facing away from the door so that I was facing the door also resulted in a lot of interruptions.
 Every single time someone walked by, I’d find myself looking up, and being the social butterfly that I am, it would often result in a chatty conversation or a “Oh hey!
 Before I forget, can you help me with…” impromptu request (from either myself or my coworker).
 I realized this about myself and rearranged my office in a way that my computer was facing the wall and I was no longer tempted to meet eyes or say hello just because somebody walked by.